 2.2.3.1 Digital Modulations

 The basic digital modulation technique is amplitude shift keying (ASK).
-In this modulation technique, each of the two binary values (0 and 1) are represented with a different level of amplitude of the carrier signal.
-In Figure Digital Modulation Techniques an example of ASK is shown where one amplitude is 0 representing the binary 0, and the other high amplitude represents binary 1.
-Even though that ASK is simple to implement, it is susceptible to interference and multipath.
-Moreover, due to channel propagation characteristics (multi-path, noise, path loss etc.), constant amplitude cannot be ensured, thus AKS is not used for wireless communication.
+In this modulation technique, each of the two binary values (0 and 1) are represented by a different level of amplitude of the carrier signal.
+In the figure Digital Modulation Techniques, an example of ASK is shown where one amplitude is 0, representing binary 0, and the high amplitude represents binary 1.
+Even though ASK is simple to implement, it is susceptible to interference and multipath distortion.
+Moreover, due to channel propagation characteristics (multi-path, noise, path loss, etc.), a constant amplitude cannot be ensured; thus, ASK is not used for wireless communication.

-Most appropriate modulation technique for wireless communication is frequency shift keying (FSK), where shift in the frequency of the carrier signal represent each of the binary values (0 and 1).
+The most appropriate modulation technique for wireless communication is frequency shift keying (FSK), where a shift in the frequency of the carrier signal represents each of the binary values (0 and 1).
 The simplest way to implement such a modulation technique is to switch the transmission of the carrier signal between two different oscillators with different frequencies.
 Then the demodulator will detect the frequency changes of the signal to detect the transmitted binary value.
-The FSK is more robust compared to ASK, as it is less susceptible to channel propagation characteristics.
-However, on the other hand it requires higher bandwidth to be transmitted compared to ASK.
-Figure Digital Modulation Techniques shows the FSK modulation.
+FSK is more robust than ASK, as it is less susceptible to channel propagation characteristics.
+However, on the other hand it requires a greater bandwidth compared to ASK.
+The figure Digital Modulation Techniques illustrates FSK modulation.

-Like FSK, phase shift keying (PSK) uses shifts of the angle of the carrier to modulate data.
-In this case it shifts the phase of the carrier signal for each modulated 0 or 1.
-Figure Digital Modulation Techniques shows the PSK modulation, where a phase shift of 180 degrees represents a change from 1 to 0 and a phase shift of –180 degrees represent a change from 0 to 1.
-Indeed, PSK that uses such phase shift is called binary PSK (BPSK).
-Compared to FSK, PSK is even more robust to wireless channel propagation characteristics, however it comes with complexity of modulator and demodulator as both transmitter and receiver need to be synchronized in frequency as well as in phase.
+Like FSK, phase shift keying (PSK) uses shifts in the angle of the carrier to modulate data.
+In this case, it shifts the phase of the carrier signal for each modulated 0 or 1.
+The figure Digital Modulation Techniques illustrates PSK modulation, where a phase shift of 180 degrees represents a change from 1 to 0 and a phase shift of –180 degrees represent a change from 0 to 1.
+PSK that uses such phase shifts is called binary PSK (BPSK).
+Compared to FSK, PSK is even more robust to wireless channel propagation characteristics; however, it requires a more complex modulator and demodulator as both transmitter and receiver need to be synchronized in frequency as well as in phase.

 Digital Modulation Techniques